ESMValGroup/ESMValTool/esmvaltool/utils/recipe_test_workflow/doc/source/user_guide/workflow.rst

   :Executes:
      The ``clone_latest_esmval.sh`` script from the |Rose| app
   :Details:
-     Runs once at the start of the workflow and then at the completion of a full recipe test cycle to pull any changes to the repository ready for the next test cycle.
+     Runs at the start of each cycle

 ``configure``
   :Description: